 Ok, let’s just say flat out that U2 knows how to write songs.
-You may not like them or you may love them, either way it doesn’t change the fact that they have more than enough experience to spin harmonies, over solid bass lines with wispy Edge guitar sounds that rarely sound like a recognizable chord that you’d learn taking guitar lessons.
+You may not like them or you may love them, either way it doesn’t change the fact that they have more than enough experience to spin harmonies, over solid bass lines with wispy Edge guitar sounds that rarely sound like a recognizable chord.

 I’ve been listening to this latest release constantly since it was released — in the car, at home, in my office, even earbuds in the library and the music wears well.
 No matter where I was I could crank the volume or not — the mood seemed right at any moment.
 And that, I believe was the point.

 There’s a little something for everyone on this album.
 After recording for at least two years they checked all the boxes — Rock?
 Yes.
 Pop?
 Yes.
 Soft ballad?
 Yes.
 Touch ‘em all.
 If Songs of Innocence was the Yin, then Songs of Experience is supposed to be the Yang.

 Songs of Innocence was a backstory theme about growing up, Bono’s mom, the Ramomes, their neighborhood and on and on.
 All of it recorded in multiple songs that probably sparked more memories for the band than anyone else.
 The concert stage set up was a graphic experience like I’d never seen before, but that’s another topic all together.

 Songs of Experience is like an emotional soul search of what they’ve learned over the years — the way they see the world now.
 “Free yourself to be yourself if only you could see yourself” is the outro on Lights of Home.
 Home is death by the way. “ Get out of your own way, hey, hey” goes to the heart then the second verse turns to slaves, masters and Lincoln.
 When I first heard it I really wondered if he actually was referring to Abraham Lincoln.
 Yes, yes he was.